coodyme/coodyme/README.md

 #### I'm Augusto Brito

-I love to dig into development problems and solve them with modern technology, creating, scaling, and optmizing web, mobile, and desktop applications.
+I love to dig into development problems and solve them with modern technology.
+I create, scale and optimize applications.

 I also write blog posts and contribute to open source projects.

 </br>